-Pageviews In general, Pageviews means the amount of pages a unique visitor viewed on your website.
-This is a good measurement of page popularity and indicates whether the content is resonating with your audience.
+In general, pageviews report the number of pages a unique visitor viewed on your website.
+This is a good measurement of site popularity and indicates whether the content is resonating with your audience.

-Social Shares Social engagement and shares such as Retweets, likes and comments are very poignant indicators of content relevance and value.
+Measures of social engagement and shares such as retweets, likes, and comments are very potent indicators of content relevance and value.
 If a viewer liked a piece of content enough to share it or take an action with it, it’s an important metric to track.

-Click-Through Rate What’s even more telling about the content relevancy meter and behavior of a visitor can be measured through the social Click-Through Rate on a piece of content.
-This shows that the messaging was relevant and that the content piqued an interest.
+What’s even more telling about the relevance of content and behavior of a visitor can be measured through the social click-through rate (CTR) on a piece of content.
+CTR is the ratio between the number of clicks into content to the number of times that a link to that content was presented (such as through a content feed).
+A high CTR shows that the messaging was relevant and that the content piqued their interest.

-Conversion Percentage The percentage at which viewers move from anonymous to named contacts within your marketing automation platform.
+The percentage at which viewers move from anonymous visitors to named contacts within your marketing automation platform.
 This can measure a few conversions: lead form fill, subscription, trial, demo, etc. based on your marketing definitions.

-Pipeline Influenced Content Marketing can be attributed back to the dollar amount of pipeline it influenced.
-Whether on a first-touch , last-touch or multi-touch attribution model, an important Content Marketing metric is measuring its influence in pipeline generation.
+Content marketing can be attributed back to the dollar amount of pipeline it influenced.
+Whether on a first-touch , last-touch or multi-touch attribution model, an important content marketing metric is measuring its influence in pipeline generation.

-Opportunities Influenced One step further down the sales funnel is converting sales pipeline into sales opportunities.
-Similarly, Content Marketing should be measured on its ability to influence this stage in the sales funnel.
+One step further down the sales funnel is converting sales pipeline into sales opportunities.
+Similarly, content marketing should be measured on its ability to influence this stage in the sales funnel.

-Opportunities Won Lastly, the ultimate metric for proving Content Marketing ROI is measuring Opportunities Won.
+Lastly, the ultimate metric for proving content marketing ROI is measuring the opportunities won.
 A well-executed strategy should provide relevant and valuable content to a highly targeted audience that pushes them along the marketing and sales funnel to the ultimate conversion.